Geological Terms Beginning With "P"

 An intermediate stage in the development of a star in which a large cloud of dust and gases gradually condenses through gravitational actions.

 Mineral deposits that have been explored thoroughly enough to be quantified but which are still in the ground.

 A vesicular volcanic glass of granitic composition.
 It has so many vesicles that it has a very low specific gravity - sometimes low enough to float on water.
-Picture of Pumice.

 Primary seismic waves.
 The fastest set of earthquake vibrations.
 They move through the Earth in compression and expansion motions (much like sound waves move through air).
 Called primary because they are the first recorded at a seismograph.
 Primary waves are able to travel through both solids and liquids.

 The word "pyroclastic" is an adjective used for volcanic clasts that are blown from a volcanic vent.
 Rocks and rock materials of a volcanic origin are also called "pyroclastics."

 A hot, high-velocity mixture of ash, gas and fragmented rock that flows like a liquid down slopes and over terrain.